 Be proactive.
 When you have the appropriate documentation, and follow the checklist, you're going to have a minimal attack.
 Make sure you have a full security stack that protects everything from your servers to the internet and down to the end user.
 Stephens recommends:

-- Mandate employee awareness training.
+5. Mandate an employee cybersecurity awareness training program.
 “86% of hackings are because an employee or contractor does something they shouldn’t have done,” Stephens said.
 “The training can be 10 to 15 minutes a year and cover what not to do.”

 Those six steps, Stephens said, should help reduce the likelihood that you’ll experience a ransomware attack, but they’re also required to apply for cybersecurity insurance, said Laczniak.